Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - alignment to program priorities

-- ability of partners to make financial and/or in kind contributions
+- ability of partners to make financial, in-kind or both types of contributions

-An in-kind contribution is a measurable, non-monetary contribution provided by the applicant or its partners that are considered necessary to the project.
+In-kind contributions are measurable, non-monetary contributions provided by the applicant or its partners that are considered necessary to the project.
+An example could be facility rental for program activities.

 The amount of funding requested must be supported by the project activities detailed in the application.

-The grant stack funding maximum to a recipient from all funding sources and partners for the initiative or project is 100% of eligible costs.
+The grant stack funding maximum to a recipient from all funding sources and partners for the project is 100% of eligible costs.

 EPP projects are assessed on how they contribute to one or more of the following priorities: